labubu matcha dubai chocolate

 But they really took off because eBay was launching at the same time.

 quit your day job by selling random stuff.
+From doctors, lawyers,

-just to regular white-collar, blue-collar workers, and they all want beanie babies.
+just a regular white-collar, blue-collar workers, and they all want beanie babies.
+But isn't that cute?
+What would you rather have?
+A new car or peanut the elephant?

-Beanie babies as like a financial instrument that was the response to a new type of commerce, that's what really fueled them.
+Beanie babies as like a financial instrument that was the response to a new type of commerce.
+That's what really fueled them.

-And how does that compare then to like the luboo-boo thing?
+And how does that compare then to like the luboo boo thing?

 Well, the luboo boo thing is sort of fascinating because